 Ratos has been listed on Nasdaq Stockholm since 1954.
-At year-end the share capital amounted to SEK 1,024m divided among a total of 324,970,896 shares, of which 84,637,060 Class A shares, 239,503,836 Class B shares and 830,000 Class C shares (preference shares).
-The company's A shares carry entitlement to one vote per share while B shares and preference shares carry entitlement to one-tenth of a vote per share.
-A and B shares carry the same right to a share of the company's assets and to the same amount of dividend.
-The dividend on preference shares is regulated by the Articles of Association and includes preferential right before A and B shares to the company's assets.
+At year-end the share capital amounted to SEK 1,021m divided among a total of 324,140,896 shares, of which 84,637,060 Class A shares and 239,503,836 Class B shares.
+On 16 May 2017, the Board of Directors of Ratos resolved to redeem all preference shares (Class C shares).
+Consequently, there are currently no preference shares issued in the company.
+The company's Class A shares carry entitlement to one vote per share while Class B shares and preference shares carry entitlement to one-tenth of a vote per share.
+Class A and B shares carry the same right to a share of the company's assets and to the same amount of dividend.
+The dividend on preference shares is regulated by the Articles of Association and includes preferential right before Class A and B shares to the company's assets.
 The Annual General Meeting decides on dividends.

-At year-end Ratos had a total of 66,057 shareholders according to statistics from Euroclear Sweden.
-The ten largest shareholders accounted for 78.1% of the voting rights and 44.2% of the share capital.
+At year-end, Ratos had a total of 59,526 shareholders according to statistics from Euroclear Sweden.
+The ten largest shareholders accounted for 78.5% of the voting rights and 46.2% of the share capital.
 More information about Ratos's shares and shareholders is provided on pages 24-25.